 Doctors will rule out life-threatening conditions such as heart attack, collapsed lung, or a clot in your lungs.
 The initial tests performed are electrocardiogram (ECG), blood tests, chest x-rays, and computerized tomography (CT).
 If needed, additional follow-up testing includes an echocardiogram, CT scan, stress tests, and angiogram.

 How to Treat Chest Pain?

-Depending on your diagnosis, the doctor will recommend medications such as artery relaxers, aspirin, blood thinners, clot-busting, acid-suppressing, and anti-depressants.
-If the conditions causing chest pain are severe and dangerous, you might require bypass surgery, dissection repair, lung reinflation or balloons stent placement.
+Depending on your diagnosis, the doctor will recommend medications such as artery relaxers, aspirin, blood thinners, clot-busting, acid-suppressing, or anti-depressants.
+If the conditions causing chest pain are severe and dangerous, you might require bypass surgery, a dissection repair, lung reinflation via a chest tube or balloons stent placement.